GameDisplayer/Deep-QLearning-Multi-Agent-Perspective-for-Traffic-Signal-Control/README.md

 ## Brief description of the scope and objectives of the thesis:

-The thesis is aimed at, first, studying the experimental setup and baseline approach of an adaptive traffic signal control system (TLSC) while adding some improvements.
+The thesis is aimed at, first, studying the experimental setup and baseline approach of an adaptive traffic signal control system (TLCS) while adding some improvements.

 The project goal would, then, be the passage to a multi-agent perspective by implementing two agents independently learning within the traffic environment and analysing their behaviors.